vuejs/apollo/packages/docs/src/api/use-mutation.md

 ## Return

-- `mutate`: call the mutation with this function.
+- `mutate(variables, overrideOptions)`: call the mutation with this function.

 - `loading`: boolean `Ref` tracking the progress of the mutation.